-Our credit report dispute lawyers help to dispute credit report errors when you see a mistake on your credit bureau report or on your background check report.
+Our credit report dispute lawyers help to dispute credit report errors when there’s a mistake on your credit bureau report or your background check report.
 Our credit dispute lawyers will file lawsuits against your credit reporting agency for not correcting credit report errors such as:

 If you see a mistake or incorrect record on your credit bureau report, talk to our credit report dispute lawyers today about a possible FCRA lawsuit.
-Call 818-254-8413 for a free consultation!
+Call 818-254-8413 for a free case evaluation!

 Understanding the Fair Credit Reporting Act [FCRA]

 The Fair Credit Reporting Act (FCRA) is a federal law that requires companies to properly collect and use and share consumer information.
 The federal law applies to any company that collects information from consumers and shares that information with credit bureaus, such as credit card companies, collection agencies, auto finance companies, or mortgage and lending institutions.

 The 3 major consumer credit reporting agencies in the USA are Transunion, Equifax, and Experian.
 These are the 3 main agencies that have to comply with the FCRA by making sure that credit reports have accurate information.